 - i.
 The Sub-Fund invests at least 67% of its net asset value in a diversified portfolio of Pan-European denominated fixed income instruments of varying maturities. - ii.
 The Sub-Fund invests primarily in investment grade fixed income instruments, but may invest up to 20% of its net asset value in fixed income instruments that are rated lower than Baa3 by Moody's or lower than BBB- by S&P or equivalently rated by Fitch (or, if unrated, determined by the Sub-Investment Manager to be of comparable quality) subject to a minimum rating category of B3 by Moody's or B-S&P or equivalently rated by Fitch (or, if unrated, determined by the Sub-Investment Manager to be of comparable quality).
 The combined exposure of High-Yield and unrated will not exceed 20% of the net asset value. - iii.
 The Sub-Fund invests not more than 10% in investment grade Asset Backed Securities. - iv.
 The average portfolio duration of this Sub-Fund will normally vary from 0 to 5 years. - v.
 The Sub-Fund may invest in fixed income instruments of issuers out of OECD countries.
 The Sub-Fund may also invest in Emerging Market Fixed Income Instruments denominated in EUR, USD or other currency with a maximum exposure of 20%.
 Exposure to such securities may be achieved through direct investment in the aforementioned security types or through the use of financial derivative instruments.
 The Sub-Fund may engage in transactions in financial derivative instruments such as options, futures, swaps (including swaps on fixed income indices) or credit default swaps principally for investment and/or for hedging purposes only subject to the limits laid down by the Grand Ducal Regulation. - vi.
 No more than 25% of the Sub-Fund's net asset value may be invested in securities that are convertible into equity securities.
 The Sub-Fund will not invest in contingent convertible securities (CoCos).
+While it is not the intention of the Sub Investment Manager to invest in equity securities; such securities may be held temporarily as a result of a corporate action or other conversions (maximum exposure: no more than 10% of the Sub-Fund's total assets) may be invested in equity securities.
 No more than 10% of the Sub-Fund's total assets may be invested in equity securities.
 The Sub-Fund is subject to an aggregate limit of 33% of its total net asset value on combined investments in (i) securities that are convertible into equity securities, (ii) equity securities (including warrants) and (iii) term deposits. - vii.
 The Sub-Fund may not invest more than 10% of its total net assets in other UCI/UCITS. - viii.
 The exposure of the Sub-Fund to China and Russia is limited to 2% maximum each. - ix.
 If the Investment Manager and/or the Sub-Investment Manager considers this to be in the best interest of the investors, and notably for defensive purposes, the Sub-Fund may also, hold, up to 100% of its net asset value, liquidities such as (but not limited to) cash deposits and/or money market funds.